 Client money is money of any currency that we receive and hold in the course of carrying on insurance mediation on behalf of our clients (including you) or which we treat as client money in accordance with the client money rules.
 A copy of these rules is available on request.

-Client money can be held in one of the following ways:
+Client money may be co-mingled with the brokers other client money and will be held in one of the following ways:

 a) It can be subject to a statutory trust

 b) It can be subject to a non-statutory trust